Vector-Valued Reproducing Kernel Banach Spaces for Neural Networks and Operators

 \section{Integral and neural RKBS}

 While the previous sections discussed vector-valued RKBSs in general, they did not yet address their connection to neural networks.
 In the scalar-valued case, the relevant RKBS is the scalar integral RKBS, particularly the subclass known as neural RKBSs.
-We begin by reviewing scalar integral and neural RKBSs, then extend the discussion to the vector-valued setting, and finally examine key properties of the vector-valued integral and neural RKBSs.
+We begin by reviewing scalar integral and neural RKBS pairs, then extend the discussion to the vector-valued setting, and finally examine key properties of the vector-valued integral and neural RKBS pairs.